Expat Exchange

 We asked people how much they someone comfortably live on in Mexico, they wrote:

 "That is such a personal question.
-I recommend that people housesit in the community they are thinking of retiring in so they can gauge costs, safety, reliability of utilities, etc," explained one expat.
+I recommend that people housesit in the community they are thinking of retiring in so they can gauge costs, safety, reliability of utilities, etc," explained one expat who made the move to Lake Chapala.

 "If one buys local or Mexican brands, food is relatively inexpensive.
 Eating out is 1/2 or less than in the U.S. The cost of living monthly is dependent on: a.
 If you own a home.

 b. your lifestyle.
 We projected that we will save between $8 -10,000 annually by living here.
 Gone are the $150/mo. water and sewer bills and the $180 / gas and electricity.
-Every little bit of savings adds up," said one person in Ajijic.
+Every little bit of savings adds up," replied one expat living in Ajijic.

 Answer Question & View More Answers